 Hand embroidery brings a personal touch to just about any project, whether you’re adding a quick quilt label or stitching your favorite quote to hang on the wall.
+Check out these easy stitches for perfect hand embroidered letters.
 One of the best ways to make a big impact: choosing a font for all your pretty letters.
 You can play around in a word document to check out different varieties; once you’ve found one you like, transfer it to your fabric and start playing with these four stitches (we used full six-strand embroidery floss) to find a style you totally love.

 Pro Tip: Regardless of which stitch you choose, try to keep it short.
 Doing so lets you capture the curves of a letter without any straight bits poking out.

 The standard backstitch makes for a nice outline in hand embroidery.
 It’s perfect for lettering (both in a single or double layer) or for outlining block lettering.

 To start the backstitch, come up underneath the fabric and pull the needle and floss through.
 Make your first stitch, then bring the needle back up underneath the fabric a full stitch length, leaving a space between the needle and the previous stitch.
 (Lots of stitchers recommend using a length that’s about the same as a grain of rice.)

 Bring the needle back and pass through at the end of the previous stitch to create a full line.Pull the needle through and move forward in the same way until you stitch the whole letter.

 Great for cursive fonts, the stem stitch adds a cool surface dimension that makes the letters look like twisted rope.
 (This stitch is also used to create flower stems, since it looks a bit like twisted vines.)
 Bonus: you can manipulate the previous stitch to give it more curvature as you move forward with your line of embroidery.